luarvic/click2approve/README.md

 Welcome to the `click2approve` service! 🎉🎉🎉

-# How to Deploy

-TBD

 # Architecture and Design Decisions

-Click2approve application is a set of containerized microservices that interact with each other over the network.

-Those microservices are:

-- `UI` is a frontend component.
-- `API` is a backend component.
-- `DB` is a SQL engine.

-Containerization solves the following main goals:
+The application consists of the following microservices:

-- _Platform-agnostic philosophy._ The microservices can be deployed to and run on any operating system, any cloud provider or any on-premise infrastructure.
-- _Scalability._ Once deployed, the services can be scaled out horizontally by adding new instances (e.g. new pods in Kubernetes) to address performance issues.

-Microservices architecture solves these main goals:

-- _Programming language agnostic philosophy_.
-Each microservice is written in the language that suits best for the particular purposes.
-- _Independent development and deployment_.
-Each microservice can be managed by a separate team.
-- _Replaceability_.
-Each microservice can be easily replaced by a new one.
-- _Resilience_.
-If one of the microservices is down, some of the application functionality might still be working.

-Let's take a closer look at each of the microservices.
+- Client-side UI (`React TypeScript v18.2`).
+- Server-side API (`ASP.NET Core v8.0`).
+- Relational database (`MySQL 8.3.0`).

+All microservises are containerizes with [Docker](https://docs.docker.com/).

-## UI
+## Client-side UI

-Its goal is to provide a graphic interface that allows a user to interact with the application via a web browser.
+It provides a graphic interface to allows a user to interact with the application via a web browser.

 It is written in [TypeScript](https://www.typescriptlang.org/) and uses: